tbela99/css-parser/files/validation.md

 ## Validation

-validation is performed using [mdn-data](https://github.com/mdn/data). the validation level can be configured using the [validation](../docs/interfaces/node.ParserOptions.html#validation) option. possible values are _boolean_ or [ValidationLevel](../docs/enums/node.ValidationLevel.html):
+Validation is performed using [mdn-data](https://github.com/mdn/data).
+The validation level can be configured using the [validation](../docs/interfaces/node.ParserOptions.html#validation) option.
+Possible values are _boolean_ or [ValidationLevel](../docs/enums/node.ValidationLevel.html):

 - _true_ or [ValidationLevel.All](../docs/media/node.ValidationLevel.html#all): validates all nodes
 - _false_ or [ValidationLevel.None](../docs/media/node.ValidationLevel.html#none): no validation